adityasahugit/Fuzzy-SVM-Robust-Optimization/README.md

 # Robust-Optimization
-This repo is consists on my projects done during my summer internship at IIT(BHU)
+This repo is consists on my projects done during my summer internship at Indian Institute of Technology, Varanasi(BHU)

 The implementation is done in Jupyter Notebook.